becomesco/purple-cheetah/README.md

     if (!todo) {
       throw error.occurred(
         HttpStatus.NOT_FOUNT,
-        `Todo with ID "${request.params.id}" does not exist.`, );
+        `Model with ID "${request.params.id}" does not exist.`, );
     }
     const deleteResult = await this.todoRepo.deleteById(request.params.id);
     if (deleteResult === false) {
       throw error.occurred(
         HttpStatus.INTERNAL_SERVER_ERROR,
-        'Failed to delete Todo from the database.',
+        'Failed to delete Model from the database.', );
-      );
     }
     return { message: 'Success.' };